sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

   * If a user is currently logged in, they should only see the "Profile" and "Log Out" links.
   * If a user is not logged in, they should only see the "Sign Up" and "Log In" links.
 * Use the `req.user` middleware to *authorize* parts of your site
-  * Logged-in users should NOT be able to see the sign up or login.
+  * Logged-in users should NOT be able to see the sign up or log in views.
   * Users should only be able to see the profile page when logged in.

 ## Super Stretch Challenge